Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Methodology

 The FIRE-2 simulations track the abundances of 11 different elements (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe, following \citet{Wiersma2009_elem}), and span a broad temperature range from 10 to $10^{10}\,\mathrm{K}$, enabling accurate modeling of gas thermodynamics across different phases of the ISM.
-Multiple stellar feedback processes are implemented, including radiative feedback, core-collapse supernovae, Type Ia and Type II supernovae, and stellar winds from O/B and AGB stars.
+Multiple stellar feedback processes are implemented, including radiative feedback, Type Ia and Type II supernovae, and stellar winds from O/B and AGB stars.
 These mechanisms drive metal mixing and energy transfer within the ISM.
+These channels are coupled explicitly and locally to the surrounding gas, leading to a comparatively strong and time-variable impact of feedback.
 The stellar evolution model in the simulations adopts a Kroupa initial mass function (IMF; \citet{Kroupa2001}), with feedback rates and energetics derived from \textsc{starburst99} \citep{Leitherer1999}.
 The simulations also include a subgrid turbulent diffusion model to account for unresolved metal mixing through local gas turbulence, allowing chemical elements to diffuse between neighboring resolution elements.
+For more discussion of its impact on the differences relative to other simulations, see Section~\ref{subsec:gradtoz}.
 These FIRE-2 simulations do not model feedback from AGN.

 Further details on the high-redshift simulation suite are presented in \citet{Ma2018_FIRE, Ma2019_FIRE, Ma2020_FIRE}, while the overall FIRE-2 framework is described in \citet{Hopkins2018_FIRE2INTRO}.
 A summary of the publicly released FIRE-2 data is provided in \citet{Wetzel2023}.